 Army of the Potomac Corps Commander

-Despite the delays at Yorktown and Williamsburg, by late May, the Army of the Potomac encamped along both sides of the Chickahominy River, only several miles from Richmond.
-When heavy spring rains flooded the Chickahominy, Confederate General Joseph Johnston’s forces attacked McClellan’s army while the swollen river divided it.
+Despite setbacks at Yorktown and Williamsburg, by late May, the Union Army of the Potomac was encamped along both sides of the Chickahominy River, only several miles from Richmond.
+When heavy spring rains flooded the Chickahominy, Confederate General Joseph Johnston‘s forces attacked McClellan’s army while the swollen river divided it.
 On May 31, Confederate troops launched assaults against the isolated 3rd and 4th Corps near Seven Pines and Fair Oaks, Virginia.
 The Rebels executed their advancement poorly, but they made some initial headway.
 When Sumner heard the sounds of the fighting from his position on the north side of the Chickahominy, he hurriedly assembled his corps at the river’s edge and awaited McClellan’s orders to advance.
 After receiving McClellan’s approval, Sumner’s soldiers crossed the Chickahominy and reinforced their besieged comrades, averting a Union disaster.
 Johnston was seriously injured during the action, and the Confederate offensive fizzled the next day.
-On July 24, 1862, the War Department issued General Orders No. 87, breveting Sumner to major general in the regular army “to date from May 31, 1862, for gallant and meritorious conduct at the Battle of Fair Oaks, Virginia.
+On July 24, 1862, the War Department issued General Orders, No. 87, brevetting Sumner to major general in the regular army “to date from May 31, 1862, for gallant and meritorious conduct at the Battle of Fair Oaks, Virginia.

 Northern Virginia Campaign